- If OneDrive is missing from File Explorer, make sure you have the latest updates installed.

 - Switching to a local account can sometimes help fix the problems with file syncing.

 - Make sure that your settings aren't interfering with the OneDrive in any way.

-OneDrive is now one of the most important parts of Windows 10, especially for business users who use Office apps a lot.
-But, Microsoft’s cloud storage client can sometimes cause a lot of trouble for users.
-One of the strangest problems reported with OneDrive is that its folder is missing from File Explorer.
+OneDrive is one of the most important parts of Windows, especially for those who use Office apps a lot.
+But, Microsoft’s cloud storage client can sometimes cause some trouble, as many reported that OneDrive is missing in File Explorer in Windows 10.

 - OneDrive not showing in File Explorer Windows 10 – If OneDrive isn’t showing in File Explorer, that might be due to your policy settings.
 To fix the issue, you need to go to Group Policy Editor and check if OneDrive is enabled.

 - OneDrive shared folder not showing in Explorer – This is another problem that can appear with OneDrive.
 However, you can fix that problem simply by installing the missing Windows Updates.

 - OneDrive disappeared Windows 10 – Some users reported that OneDrive disappeared completely from Windows 10.
 This can be a problem, but you might be able to fix it simply by modifying the Registry.